 Winter is the least busy and possibly most beautiful season in Yosemite.
 The crowds go home, the wildlife comes out, and hotel rates go down.
 Frost coats the trees in the morning, and snowstorms can blanket the valley in white.

 If you get up early, you might see Yosemite Falls frozen solid and hear the loud crack of ice breaking loose and plummeting to the ground.
 Near the falls, you might see an even rarer phenomenon called frazil ice.
 It's a slushy, icy, watery mixture that sometimes overflows the creek bed.
+Cold, damp conditions can also create beautiful fog conditions in Yosemite Valley.

 Yosemite Weather in the Winter

 Yosemite's winter weather can be cold, especially at the higher elevations.
 The Yosemite Valley is at 4,000 feet elevation, and even if it snows, it seldom stays very long.
-You can check snow reports, river water levels, road conditions and more at the National Park Service website.
+You can check snow reports, river water levels, road conditions, and more at the National Park Service website.

 More snow accumulates at higher elevations than in the valley.
 Tioga Pass closes when it can't be cleared, usually around mid-November, and it stays closed until spring.
 The road between the ski area and Glacier Point also closes after the winter's first snow.